 This research is an active partnership between service providers, community organisations, researchers, NHS and members of the public.
-PPI will enhance the effectiveness, credibility and cost effectiveness of this work; we also believe it is important that the research is underpinned by broader democratic principles of citizenship, accountability and transparency.
+PPI or the involvement of those with lived experiences will enhance the effectiveness, credibility and cost effectiveness of this work; we also believe it is important that the research is underpinned by broader democratic principles of citizenship, accountability and transparency.
 In the application form, we addressed how PPI shaped the proposal.
 Here, we describe how PPI has been authentically embedded into workstreams.
-Involving people with lived experiences of sexual violence along with other members of the community will ensure the activities and outputs are 'acceptable'.
+Involving people with lived experiences of sexual abuse and violence along with other members of the community will ensure the activities and outputs are 'acceptable'.
 Participants will feel supported, validated and understood which will be balanced against methodological rigour.
-PPI will test assumptions throughout implementation as we have already seen in the development phase.
+Our members have requested to be known as the MESARCH Lived Experiences Group.
+They will test assumptions throughout implementation as in development phases.
 This input will enhance the potential for producing high quality research, with outputs that are relevant to all evidence- and end-users.
-CI Feder's previous PPI work (e.g. used in INVOLVE case study) will inform PPI and CI Whitfield will be an expert advisor on promoting the wellbeing of PPI contributors.
+CI Feder's previous PPI work (e.g. used in INVOLVE case study) will inform how we develop and work with our Lived Experiences Group and CI Whitfield will be an expert advisor on promoting the wellbeing of those contributors.